-The KSU Psychology Lab is a resource center for students enrolled in psychology courses.
+The KSU Psychology Lab is a resource center for all psychology majors.
 The lab is located on the Kennesaw Campus in the Social Sciences Building on the fourth floor, in Room 4026.
-It has 11 computers: available on a first-come, first-served basis.
-Students can use their KSU student ID or a K-Cash card to print while in the lab.
+It has 11 computers, available on a first-come, first-served basis.
+Students can use their KSU Student ID or a K-Cash card to print while in the lab.

 Papers will not be reviewed for APA style; However, students may come to the lab with specific APA-style questions.
 For assistance with the writing process (e.g., rhetoric, organization, grammar, punctuation), students should consider scheduling an appointment with the KSU Writing Center.
 Assignment details are the students’ responsibility.
 Each class has unique requirements.
 Lab employees cannot be responsible for the content of assignments.

 Student Guidelines for Psychology Lab Services

-We are here to help you understand difficult concepts by showing you how to arrive at the correct answer, not to provide the correct answer.
+At times, we are here to help you understand difficult concepts by showing you how to arrive at the correct answer, not to provide the correct answer.
 Thus, we will assist with statistics assignments only if you have made a good faith effort to complete the assignment prior to seeking assistance.
 It is unethical for us to help you complete your assignments by providing answers.
-You must present your own written attempts of statistics problems so that we may identify your mistakes.

 Rules of Conduct in the Psychology Lab